Cam Gallagher Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.23).
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.27).

-- Royals pitchers combine to rank 19th in baseball in home runs surrendered (105 total, 1.2 per game).
+- Royals pitchers combine to rank 18th in baseball in home runs allowed (106 total, 1.2 per game).

-- Lynch makes the start for the Royals, his eighth of the season.
-He is 2-3 with a 4.14 ERA and 28 strikeouts in 41 1/3 innings pitched.
+- Yarbrough makes the start for the Royals, his fourth of the season.
+He is 1-4 with a 6.15 ERA and 14 strikeouts in 26 1/3 innings pitched.

-- The lefty's most recent appearance was on Saturday against the Los Angeles Dodgers, when he tossed five innings, surrendering three earned runs while giving up five hits.
+- The left-hander last appeared on Sunday, May 7 against the Oakland Athletics, when he went 5 2/3 innings, allowing one earned run while giving up three hits.

-- The 26-year-old has a 4.14 ERA and 6.1 strikeouts per nine innings across seven games this season, while giving up a batting average of .239 to his opponents.
+- In 10 games this season, the 31-year-old has a 6.15 ERA and 4.8 strikeouts per nine innings, while allowing a batting average of .273 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.